dgblack/dgblack.github.io/index.md

   * **[View Authorship Letter](/files/AuthorshipConfirmation.pdf)**

 # Conferences
+* **D. Black**, S. Salcudean.
+"A Mixed Reality System for Human Teleoperation in Tele-Ultrasound," in the Hamlyn Symposium for Medical Robotics, 2022, London, UK.
+Accepted.

 * **D. Black**, Y. Oloumi, J. Wong, R. Fedrigo, C. Uribe, D. Kadrmas, A. Rahmim, I. Klyuzhin.
 "Design and Manufacture of Anatomically Realistic, Actuated, Elastic Lung Inserts for PET/CT Phantom Studies with Respiratory Motion," in the American Association of Physicists in Medicine / Canadian Organization of Medical Physicists joint conference 2020.
 AAPM e-Poster library Poster Number: BReP-SNAP-I-15.
   * Accepted as Blue Ribbon ePoster (received very high reviewer scores but we could not give a presentation due to COVID-19)
   * See abstract [here](/files/AAPM-COMP_abstract.pdf)